What are the real intentions of Russia in Ukraine?

 As a result, “Ukraine will be completely surrounded by almost a hundred joint Russian combat groups,” he states: to the north, Belarus, to the south, the Russian presence in the Ukrainian peninsula of Crimea annexed in 2014, and to the east, the Donbass, plunged into a war with pro-Russian separatists.

 “In my opinion, Russia has a window of opportunity now and until temperatures start to rise again in Ukraine.
-From spring, armored vehicles would be a nightmare to maneuver in soggy terrain,” says William Alberque.
+Starting in the spring, armored vehicles would be a nightmare to maneuver in soggy terrain,” says William Alberque.

-(Also: the US and Europe launch a crusade against a possible Russian invasion of Ukraine)
+Some European military intelligence services, especially the French ones, are much more cautious than the American ones about Russian offensive intentions in Ukraine.

 “The forces concentrated along the Ukrainian border are not enough for a massive invasion and occupation of the country,” said Pavel Baev, of the Peace Research Institute in Oslo, recalling that “when the Soviet Union invaded Czechoslovakia in 1968, it sent at least twice as many troops as Russia has deployed on the Ukrainian border.